ricardoquesada/bluepad32/docs/FAQ.md

 TL;DR: There were no alternatives back in 2019

-I started Bluepad32 in January 2019, although it was not called Bluepad32 back then.
-Back then there was not Bluetooth Classic (BR/EDR) implementation available for ESP32.
+When I started Bluepad32 back in January 2019, there was no Bluetooth Classic (BR/EDR) implementation available for ESP32.

 I had two options: